Kiss (Kiss album)

-Kiss is the debut studio album by American rock band Kiss, released on February 18, 1974, by Casablanca Records.
+Kiss is the debut studio album by American rock band Kiss, released on February 8, 1974, by Casablanca Records.
 Much of the material on the album was written by Gene Simmons and Paul Stanley, as members of their pre-Kiss band Wicked Lester.
 Simmons estimated that the entire process of recording and mixing took three weeks, while co-producer Richie Wise has stated it took just 13 days.

 Album information

-The album was recorded at the Bell Sound Studios in New York City, which was owned by the company that owned Buddah Records.
-Neil Bogart was an executive at Buddah before founding Casablanca Records, who held a party at the Century Plaza Hotel in Los Angeles to celebrate the West Coast release of Kiss (February 18) and to introduce the record company to the press and other record industry executives.
+The album was recorded at Bell Sound Studios in Midtown Manhattan, New York which was owned by the company that owned Buddah Records.
+Neil Bogart was an executive at Buddah before founding Casablanca Records, who held a party at the Century Plaza Hotel in Los Angeles to celebrate the West Coast release of Kiss (February 8) and to introduce the record company to the press and other record industry executives.

 The original release of the album did not include "Kissin' Time".
 It has been on every pressing since May 10, 1974.
 There were approximately 100,000 copies of the original pressing without the song.
 The album's photoshoot took place on January 31, 1974, by Joel Brodsky at his studio on 57th Street in Manhattan.
 According to Paul Stanley, everybody except Peter Criss did their own makeup on the shoot.
 The makeup personnel did Criss's makeup, as Stanley described, like a "tribal lion mask".

 In keeping with the Casablanca theme, the party included palm trees and a Humphrey Bogart lookalike.
-Kiss performed their usual loud and bombastic stage show, which turned the Warner Bros.
+Kiss performed their usual loud and bombastic stage show, which turned Warner Bros.
 Records (Casablanca's record distributor) against the group.
 Soon after the show, Warner Bros. contacted Neil Bogart and threatened to end their deal if Kiss did not remove their makeup.
 With manager Bill Aucoin's backing, Kiss refused.
 Shortly after the album's release, Warner Bros. released Casablanca from its contract.